awslabs/simpleiot-build/website/simpleiot/docs/workshops/starter/team-member.md

 ## Installing the Toolchain

-The system can be used to flash and build firmware for an AWS IOT Edukit device.
+The system can be used to flash and build firmware for a Core2 device in the  AWS IoT Kit SimpleIOT Starter Bundle.
 First, you must install the **Arduino CLI** and the ESP-32 built toolchain, along with all the necessary libraries.

 A single command does all this for you: